 Many people cringe at the thought of investing in localization because of just that… the investment.

-However, with a strategic mindset towards localization and a constant drive to make things more efficient, your global expansion will become faster, simpler and more successful.
+However, with a strategic mindset toward localization and a constant drive to make things more efficient, your global expansion will become faster, simpler, and more successful.

 Reduce the amount of content you send for translation

-It sounds obvious but, we're all busy, so it’s no surprise that adding in another step before sending content for translation is the last thing on your mind.
-It's much easier to send full pieces of content for translation once they are completed in English, but if you plan what really needs translated and discard the non-necessary content from translation, the costs savings will add up in the long run.
+It sounds obvious, but, we're all busy, so it’s no surprise that adding in another step before sending content for translation is the last thing on your mind.
+It's much easier to send full pieces of content for translation once they are completed in English, but if you plan what really needs to be translated and discard the non-necessary content from translation, the cost savings will add up in the long run.